tailhook/vagga/docs/installation.rst

 Building From Source
 ====================

-The only supported way to build from source is to build with vagga.
+The recommended way to is to build with vagga.
 It's as easy as installing vagga and running ``vagga make`` inside the the clone of a vagga repository.

-.. note:: First build of vagga is **very slow** because it needs to build rust with musl standard library.
-When I say slow, I mean it takes about 1 (on fast i7) to 4 hours and more on a laptop.
-Subsequent builds are much faster (less than minute on my laptop).

-   Alternatively you can run ``vagga cached-make`` instead of ``vagga make``.
+.. note:: Alternatively you can run ``vagga cached-make`` instead of ``vagga make``.
    This downloads pre-built image that we use to run in Travis CI.
 This may be changed in future.